wasabipesto/valinor/README.md

 1. Media serving through Plex.
 This is the highest priority.
 I start getting angry texts if it's down for more than 20 minutes.
 2. Server administration/monitoring/backups.
 I should know if other things die before I need them to be not-dead.
 3. Media serving through all other channels.
 This includes anything where you get the content through my server and then do something with it later (books, etc).
 4. Media ingesting/requesting.
-Some services monitor certain channels and automatically add media users request.
+Some services monitor certain channels and automatically add media that users request.
 This is less important than serving existing media.
 5. Incidentals.
 Anything that's just for me, or only used by other people only when I'm there to troubleshoot when things go wrong.

 # Hardware